 The internet industry in China is highly regulated by the PRC government.
 See "Regulations-Regulations on Value-Added Telecommunications Services."
 We are required to obtain and maintain various licenses and permits and fulfill registration and filing requirements in order to conduct and operate our business currently carried out, and we may be required to obtained additional licenses and permits for our operations as the interpretation and implementation of current PRC laws and regulations are still evolving, and new laws and regulations may also be promulgated.
 We currently, through our PRC variable interest entity, Wuxi Wangdao, holds an ICP license for our websites, which is valid through December 29, 2018 to December 29, 2023 and is subject to annual review.
 Wuxi Wangdao, however, may be required to obtain additional licenses or expand the authorized business scope covered under the licenses it currently holds.
-For example, the contents we use on our websites, primarily including the course materials, may be deemed "Internet cultural products," and our use of those contents may be required to obtain a Publication Business Operating License for grovision of those contents through our online platforms as currently there is no further official or publicly-available interpretation of those definitions.
-Also, we may be required to obtain a Publication Business Operating License.
-If Wuxi Wangdao fails to obtain or maintain any of the required licenses or approvals, its continued business operations in the Internet industry may subject it to various penalties, such as confiscation of illegal revenues, fines and the discontinuation or restriction of its operations.
-Any such disruption in the business operations of our affiliated entities will materially and adversely affect our business, financial condition and results of operations.
+For example, the contents we use on our websites, primarily including the course materials, may be deemed "Internet cultural products," and our use of those contents may be regarded as "Internet cultural activities," thus we may be required to obtain an Internet Culture Business Operating License for provision of those contents through our online platforms as currently there is no further official or publicly-available interpretation of those definitions.
+Also, we may be required to obtain a Publication Business Operating License for distribution of course books or other course materials, including electronic version, to members of our platforms.
+In addition, our providing content through our online platform may be regarded as "online publishing" and may thus subject us to the requirement of obtaining an Online Publishing License.
+If Wuxi Wangdao fails to obtain or maintain any of the required licenses or approvals, its continued business operations in the Internet industry may subject it to various penalties, such as confiscation of illegal revenues, fines and the discontinuation or restriction of